hippo-oss/dto-decorators/README.md

  - `NOOP_DECORATORS` do nothing; they simply implement the decorator API contract.

- - `METADATA_DECORATORS` persist store metadata using `reflect-metadata`; other systems may use this persistence to implement runtime logic that is aware of decorated attributes.

  - `DEPRECATION_DECORATORS` override property settings so that deprecated fields product system warnings.